AlwynBar/CMPG-323-Overview-320333033-/README.md

 Merge to master and develop: After thorough testing, the release branch is merged into both the master and develop branches.
 A version tag is often added to mark the release.
 Hotfix branches: If critical issues are found in the master branch, hotfix branches are created, fixed, and merged back into both master and develop.

-The GitFlow workflow promotes a structured and organized approach to development, making it easier to manage releases, coordinate teamwork, and maintain a stable production environment.
-However, it can be relatively complex, especially for smaller projects, and there are alternative branching models and workflows that might be better suited to certain development scenarios.
 # The use of .gitignore:
 A .gitignore file is a powerful tool in the realm of version control using Git.
 It serves as a configuration file that specifies which files and directories should be ignored by Git, meaning they won't be tracked or included in the repository.
 This is particularly useful for excluding files that are either generated automatically, contain sensitive information, or are not relevant to the version control process.
 Here's why the .gitignore file is important within each project: